mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 #### Changed

 - Changed File models within the documentation and some Abstract Models were merged in to the Data Model category for more clarity and ease of use.
-This is no way changes how and where the data files are downloaded or how their models are formed.
+This is no way changes how and where the data files are downloaded or how their models are formed

 ### Card Models